-When faced with modern buyers, a consultative selling approach is the secret to winning more sales conversations.
+When faced with modern buyers, a consultative selling approach is a secret to winning more sales conversations.
 But it’s also about understanding the structure of such conversations and making sure you have the basics covered, so next time you’re faced with a potential customer, you are in the best possible position to win them over.

 Despite the name ‘sales’, it’s really about finding out what people want and then giving it to them.
 Of course, it’s never as simple as that in reality, but it’s still a far cry from pitching anything and everything to unsuspecting prospects and just hoping for the best.

-The most successful sales people recognise they are part of a conversation and they treat it as such.
+The most successful salespeople recognise they are part of a conversation and they treat it as such.
 They don’t try to bulldozer their way through it.
 To be effective, you need to know your subject inside out and actively listen, before asking the right questions at the right time, in order to steer the conversation in the way you want it to go – all without ever turning it into an interrogation, or being too pushy.

 It’s also never going to be a one-off.
 Sales conversations, particularly when it comes to B2Bs, will take place over time and with different people and objectives.
 The ultimate goal always being to do business together.

 Every time you come into direct contact with a potential buyer you are in a sales conversation, which means every time it happens you need to hit them with your ‘A’ game.
-To get there you need to learn the theory and get practicing with peers, so ultimately you’ll go out into the field and find success.
+To get there you need to learn the theory and get practising with peers, so ultimately you’ll go out into the field and find success.
 That’s how you’ll earn yourself a healthy commission sheet.

 So, what do we mean when we talk about the ‘basics’ of a successful sales conversation?

 Whether you’re trying to sell something or not, aiming to build rapport should be your default setting when you’re talking to anyone.
-In is about finding some common ground and a mutual understanding, which can be a powerful element for any future dealings.
+It is about finding some common ground and a mutual understanding, which can be a powerful element for any future dealings.

 The easiest way to build rapport is by going into their world.
 You need to put yourself into their shoes.
 Start by asking questions about them and their world and truly listen without just trying to figure out what you’re going to say next.
 Without trust, no sale will take place.
 Building rapport is the first step along the path to building the trust that you need.